C-Bone-UCL/CrystaLLM-pi/README.md

 - Python 3.10+
 - PyTorch 2.1+
 - Conda for environment management
-- (Optional) NVIDIA GPU for accelerated training.
+- (Optional) NVIDIA GPU for accelerated training. (it should also work with CPU)

 ### Setup
 1.  **Clone the repository:**